Cube-OS/cubeOS/docs/sdk-docs/index.rst

     @enduml

-This documentation section contains the various guides related to using the Kubos SDK:
+This documentation section contains the various guides related to using the CubeOS SDK:

     - :doc:`sdk-installing` - How to install the SDK onto your host machine
-    - :doc:`sdk-c` - A guide to using C with the Kubos SDK
+    - :doc:`sdk-c` - A guide to using C with the CubeOS SDK
-    - :doc:`sdk-rust` - How to develop and run Kubos projects using Rust
+    - :doc:`sdk-rust` - How to develop and run CubeOS projects using Rust
-    - :doc:`sdk-python` - How to develop and run Kubos projects using Python
+    - :doc:`sdk-python` - How to develop and run CubeOS projects using Python
-    - :doc:`sdk-upgrading` - How to upgrade to the latest version of the Kubos SDK
+    - :doc:`sdk-upgrading` - How to upgrade to the latest version of the CubeOS SDK
     - :doc:`sdk-advanced-cross-compiling` - How to cross compile unsupported targets with Rust

 .. toctree::